siddharth-2001/study-planner-android/README.md

 # To Do App

-A beautiful flutter Android app that keeps track of the task inputed by user and displays them with different colours depending on the status of the app.
+A beautiful flutter Android app that keeps track of the tasks inputted by the user and displays them with different colours depending on the status of the task.

 ## Getting Started